letsramp/sample-microservices/README.md

 make push-services
 ```

-## Use Skyramo to Create a local kubernetes cluster
+## Use Skyramp to Create a local kubernetes cluster
 ```
 skyramp config local apply
 ```